jobadekola/nyc-taxi-data/README.md

 The first file (nyc-taxi-exploratory-data-analysis.ipynb) contains a series of exploratory data analysis about the new york city taxi data.
 Here, I was able to provide answers to some of the questions below:
     - What is the distribution of number of passengers per trip?
-    - What is the distribution of payment_type?
-    - What is the distribution of fare amount?
-    - What is the distribution of tip amount?
-    - What is the distribution of total amount?
-    - What are top 5 busiest hours of the day?
-    - What are the top 10 busiest locations of the city?
-    - Which trip has the highest standard deviation of travel time?
-    - Which trip has most consistent fares?